WazzaPd/CalculatorWebApp/README.md

 ## Future Plans
 This project is ongoing, and future plans may include:
-- Adding functionality to the calculator
+- Adding functionality to parentheses.